Transcendants/Challenges/README.md

-# Coding Challenges for Geeks!
+# Underground Coders Club - Everyday Coding Challenges for Geeks!
 ## Solve code every day!
 Learn data structures and algorithms andbuild GitHub activity!

 ### Pull the Level 1 challenges, and upload your progress to your GitHub repo, you will be added to our chat channel!